ncl-teu/ncl_icn-sfcsim/README.md

 - A CCNNode generates SFC and send the request to the master node.
 Then the master node schedules according to `master.properties`.
 - Then every SF (Service Function) is assigned to a vCPU ID and the interest packet for the END SF is sent to the node in which the vCPU is allocated to the END SF.
 - As for executing the simulator, type `./mastermain.sh` for Linux, or double click `mastermain.bat` for windows.
+- For how to develop a new SFC scheduling algorithm, see [here](https://github.com/ncl-teu/ncl_sfcsim#how-to-create-a-new-sfc-schduling-algorithm-for-list-based-scheduling)
 ## Autonomous ICN Mode
 - As for executing the simulator, type `./automain.sh` for Linux, or double click `automain.bat` for windows.
 # About log format.